RevoU-FSSE-4/module-2-wicaksonoleksono/README.md

 # Welcome to My Project

-This project is designed to help you get started with Wicaksono LLC website .
+This project is designed to help you get started with Urban Solarium website .
 Whether you're a developer looking to contribute or a user interested in learning more, you've come to the right place!

 ## About this website

-Wicaksono LLC is a revolutionary platform that aims to simplify website making with a third party.
-With a user-friendly interface and powerful features, Wicaksono LLC empowers users to have their own landing page for their business
+This is a website for urban solarium,
 ## Getting Started

-To get started with Wicaksono LLC, follow these simple steps:
+To get started with urban solarium , follow these simple steps:

 1. Clone the repository to your local machine.
 2. Install the necessary dependencies.